aneeshkher/DevOpsTechTalk/README.md

 ## Introduction to puppet
 Puppet is an open source configuration management tool.
 On a high level, it consists of one `puppet master` and many `puppet agent`s.
 The agents are authorized at the puppet using SSL certification.
 Once the puppet signs the agent's request, the agent receives the configuration from the master at periodic intervals.

+Users describe system resources and their state in files called ‘Puppet manifests’.
+Configuration can be described in high-level terms without using OS specific commands such as yum, apt.
+‘Puppet manifests’ are compiled and applied against the target system directly or distributed using the client server paradigm.

+#### Puppet architecture
+##### Agent/Master architecture
+Puppet uses an agent/master (client/server) architecture for configuring systems, using the Puppet agent and Puppet master applications.
+Agents never see the manifests that comprise their configuration.
+Instead, the Puppet master compiles the manifests down into a document called a catalog, and serves the catalog to the agent node.
+Catalog is a document that describes the desired system state for one specific computer.
+It lists all of the resources that need to be managed, as well as any dependencies between those resources.
+Puppet master server controls important configuration information and managed agent nodes request only their own configuration catalogs.
+In this architecture, managed nodes run the Puppet agent application, usually as a background service.
+One or more servers run the Puppet master application.
+Periodically, Puppet agent sends facts to the Puppet master and requests a catalog.
+The master compiles and returns that node’s catalog, using several sources of information it has access to.
+Once it receives a catalog, Puppet agent applies it by checking each resource the catalog describes.
+If it finds any resources that are not in their desired state, it makes any changes necessary to correct them.

+##### Standalone architecture
+Puppet can run in a stand-alone architecture, where each managed server has its own complete copy of its configuration information and compiles its own catalog.
+In this architecture, managed nodes run the Puppet apply application, usually as a scheduled task or cron job.
+Like the Puppet master application, Puppet apply needs access to several sources of configuration data, which it uses to compile a catalog for the node it is managing.
+After Puppet apply compiles the catalog, it immediately applies it by checking each resource the catalog describes.
+If it finds any resources that are not in their desired state, it will make any changes necessary to correct them.

 ---

 ## Setup